ahfoss/kamilaStreamingHadoop/README.md

 # kmeansStreamingHadoop
-Lloyd's k-means algorithm written for MyHadoop on a SLURM batch scheduler
+Lloyd's k-means algorithm and KAMILA written for MyHadoop on a SLURM batch scheduler.

+# kmeans algorithm
 R files necessary to implement a bare-bones k-means clustering on a csv file.

 Input must be a csv file with the continuous variables to be clustered, and an RData file with the initialized cluster centers.